farooqkhan003/CareAxiom-HRMS/README.md

 5) Clone the repository to your local directory (https://help.github.com/articles/cloning-a-repository/).

 6) Open terminal and navigate to your project's root directory.
 Type `npm install`.

+7) Make a new branch through `git checkout -b <new-branch>` and start committing to it.